Here's a Guide to Targeting in College Football and the NFL

 But what exactly is targeting, and why does it result in an automatic ejection?
 Is there any way to eliminate the margin of error when officials review the foul?

-Here's everything you need to know about the NCAA rule, how it differs from the NFL one and how it impacts both college football players and those officiating them every Saturday.
+Here's everything you need to know about the NCAA law and how it impacts both college football players and those officiating them every Saturday.

 What is the rule on targeting in college football?